 The mechanism of SBL is not understood yet.
-The highest and earliest beam losses during the SBL event are usually detected near the narrowest vertical collimators in the LER (e.g., D06V1, see Fig.2.7).
-A hypothesis of "fireball" has been proposed to explain the SBL, which is based on a RF cavity breakdown mechanism [25].
+It was found that the events were located near the vertical collimators.
+A hypothesis of "fireball" has been proposed to explain the SBL, which is based on a RF cavity breakdown mechanism[18].
 In the fireball, isolated micro particles with higher sublimation point such as tungsten and tantalum become fireballs heated by the beam-induced field.
 The fireball touches a material surface with lower sublimation point, and then plasma is generated around the fireball.
 The plasma grows and might lead to significant interactions with the beam.
-We will apply the copper-coated collimator head to mitigate the fireball in the operation after LS1.
+We will apply the copper-coated collimator head to mitigate the fireball in the next operation.